youxixin888/docker-cups-airprint/README.md

 ## Using
 CUPS will be configurable at http://[diskstation]:631 using the CUPSADMIN/CUPSPASSWORD when you do something administrative.

-If the `/services` volume isn't mapping to `/etc/avahi/services` then you will have to manually copy the .service files to that path at the command line.
+If `NOAVAHI=1` and the `/services` volume isn't mapping to `/etc/avahi/services` then you will have to manually copy the .service files to that path at the command line.

 ## Notes
 * CUPS doesn't write out `printers.conf` immediately when making changes even though they're live in CUPS.
 Therefore it will take a few moments before the services files update